gilice/wwhatis/README.md

     <TOPICS>...

 OPTIONS:
-    -f, --formatless     Enable if running in a terminal that doesn't support ANSI escape codes -h, --help           Print help information
+    -a, --about          Print the about page and info about used libraries -f, --formatless     Enable if running in a terminal that doesn't support ANSI escape codes -h, --help           Print help information
     -l, --lang <LANG>    The language prefix of the wiki's url that you want to use, like "en" or